jsr6720/jsr6720.github.io/_posts/2019-12-18-patton,-montgomery,-rommel.md

 ## My Review 4/5

 Hard to summarize three great generals into one book.
 This one seems to do everyone justice.
-Coming away with a better appreciation for the commanders to fought the wars.<br/><br/>Check out the epilogue for summarized leadership lessons.
+Coming away with a better appreciation for the commanders to fought the wars.

+Check out the epilogue for summarized leadership lessons.
 Specifically in the will to fight and the means to fight.

 ### Date Read
 2019/12/18